briandk/enes-197-the-fault-in-our-data/course-learning-objectives.Rmd

 ## Understanding a grammar of graphics

-Make and analyze plots using Wilkinson’s Grammar of Graphics
+Make and analyze plots using Wilkinson's Grammar of Graphics

 -   Analyzing Plots
     -   **Identify** the coordinate system of a plot